simonrsantana/AADM/README.md

 Here are included some examples of the experiments performed with AADM, including code and the datasets employed.
 Whenever one of the codes included is executed, it creates a folder and stores the results automatically, which in each case might be different depending on the task we are interested in.

+Each code provides the results for three metrics: for the regression cases, those would be the RMSE, the test log-likelihood and the CRPS.
+However, for the classification codes we will have the classification error rate, the test log-likelihood and a form of the Brier score, depending on the experiment (binary or multiclass classification).

 ### Synthetic problems

 Two synthetic dataset were generated: one where the data follows a bimodal posterior distribution and another where the posterior is heteroscedastic.
-Both the datasets and the code employed can be found in the folder `toy_problems`.
+Both the datasets and the code employed can be found in the folder `synthetic_problems`.
 The final results, when comparing _alpha = 1.0_ to _alpha = 0.0001_ behave as the following:

 <img src="figures/synth_problems.png" alt="Results of AADM in the synthetic toy problems" width="650"/>

 ### Regression example - Boston Housing